OmegaXK/Pixel-Realm/README.md

         - pip3 install PyQt5
         - pip3 install PyQtWebEngine

-3. Download Pixel Realm from this link ().
+3. Download the source code for the latest version of Pixel Realm from this link (https://github.com/OmegaXK/Pixel-Realm/releases).

 4. Open up your file explorer to the path you downloaded Pixel Realm to, and extract the zip file into a directory on your computer.